VatsalSy/comphy_vscode_themes/docs/highest-contrast-version.md

 ## Installation Note

-This theme is included in the Gruvbox Crisp Color Theme Collection.
-After installation, select "Gruvbox Crisp Anysphere (Highest Contrast, pop)" from the color theme picker in VS Code or Cursor.
+This theme is included in the CoMPhy Gruvbox Color Theme Collection.
+After installation, select "CoMPhy Gruvbox Anysphere (Highest Contrast, pop)" from the color theme picker in VS Code or Cursor.